-My stepdaughter is 8 years old, and loves video games.
+My stepdaughter is of an age that is mesmerized by video games.
 We try to broaden her horizons and bribe her into trying out the outdoors, but it’s a constant battle against the onslaught of new and shiny technology which makes the digital world more ubiquitous and unreality increasingly more real.
 The deep vibrance and alluringly smooth graphics of her dad’s IPad are enticing in a new way, replacing once desperately loved games on PS3 and the Wii.
 The complete focus and stillness, only her fingers moving in swipes across the screen, is a strange counterpoint to her otherwise almost frantic energy.
 Watching her has shown me, in a very vivid fashion, that the pace of technology is not slowed by any human need to digest it before moving on, or an unwillingness to digitize almost any experience.

 I took trains a lot when I was in my late teens and early 20s – it started because I disliked flying, but found that I loved multi-day, cross country trips: watching the landscape slide by, reading, and striking up long conversations with other passengers.
 Then almost 10 years went by before I nostalgically decided to take the train from Seattle to San Diego.
 A decade had transformed the experience: couples hunched over laptops watching movies, most people wore headphones of some kind, and long conversations happened, but on cell phones.
 I don’t think I’m longing for the good-ol-days, but it was a stark noticing of how technology changes environments.